A re-analysis of equilibrium chemistry in five hot Jupiters: Methodology

 \subsection{Clouds parametrization}

-Cloud as well as haze opacities are known to strongly affect the shape of the spectral retrievals, to the point of canceling the molecular absorptions in some cases.
-An optically thick deck of clouds at a certain altitude will block us from seeing any absorption underneath this altitude, and as a result it will flatten the entire spectrum.
-Hazes on the other hand will increase the scattering slope, so it will have a stronger effect at shorter wavelength.
-That's why we decided to take into account optically thick clouds as well as hazes.\\
+Cloud and haze opacities are known to strongly affect the shape of the spectral retrievals, to the point of canceling the molecular absorptions in some cases.
+An optically thick deck of clouds at a certain altitude will block us from seeing any absorption underneath this altitude.
+As a result, it will flatten the entire spectrum.
+Hazes, on the other hand, will increase the scattering slope, so it will have a stronger effect at shorter wavelength.
+That is why we decided to take into account optically thick clouds as well as hazes.\\

-We considered two parameterizations: an absorbing cloud deck in the atmosphere, from which we retrieve the pressure at which the deck is located, hereafter referred to as "clouds".
-And we also took into account hazes, physically represented by Mie scattering contribution to optical depth Formalism \citep{Lee}.
-We can here retrieve the particle size and mixing ratio in the atmosphere, and it's hereafter referred to as "hazes". \\
+We considered two parameterizations, starting with an absorbing cloud deck in the atmosphere, from which we retrieved the pressure at which the deck is located, hereafter referred to as "clouds."
+We also took into account hazes, physically represented by Mie scattering contribution to the optical depth formalism \citep{Lee}.
+We can retrieve the particle size and mixing ratio in the atmosphere, hereafter referred to as "hazes." \\